IndEcol/country_converter/README.rst

     coco.EU27
     EU27ISO3 = coco.EU27as('ISO3');

-These functions return a pandas DataFrame.
+These functions return a Pandas DataFrame.
 The underlying values can be access with .values (e.g.

 .. code:: matlab